 Alternatives to Filing a Consumer Proposal

 Filing a consumer proposal is only one option that you have that deals with insolvency and burdensome debt.
-It's a tool designed specifically for debtors with a large amount of unsecured debt and enough income to pay a portion of it with a fixed monthly payment.
-If you lack a stable income, have large secured debts, or aren't insolvent, then there are other options to consider.
+It’s a tool designed specifically for debtors with a large amount of unsecured debt and enough income to pay a portion of it with a fixed monthly payment.
+If you lack a stable income, have large secured debts, or aren’t insolvent, then there are other options that a Licensed Insolvency Trustee can help you to consider.

 If you aren’t insolvent and have a stable income, then debt consolidation may be a better option.
 You’ll be able to combine several payments into a single monthly payment and even reduce your borrowing costs.
 The biggest advantage to debt consolidation is that you won’t damage your credit rating by forcing loan write-offs onto your creditors.

 Debt counselling programs can be another way to improve your financial situation before you become insolvent.
 These programs will analyze your financial status by considering your income and total debt.
 They’ll then advise you on how to get better control over your budget with suggestions about cutting costs and managing your existing debt.
 They can also negotiate with your creditors on your behalf to secure better repayment terms and handle creditor payments with a trust account.

 Why File a Consumer Proposal?